We proudly offer dental implants in Gasport, Lockport, Terrys Corners, Wrights Corners, Carlisle Gardens, Hartland, and Highland Park.

-Before we talk about titanium’s amazing qualities, let’s do a quick review of dental implants and how they work.
-There are three pieces that make up the prosthetic that we call a dental implant:
+Before we talk about titanium’s unique qualities, let’s do a quick review of dental implants and how they work.
+Three pieces make up the prosthetic that we call a dental implant:

-- Abutment – A small piece attached to the implant.
+- Abutment – A small attachment piece attached to the implant

-- Dental Restoration – A crown, denture, or bridge that is attached to the abutment and becomes the visible, functional part of the artificial tooth.
+- Dental restoration – A crown, denture, or bridge attached to the abutment and becomes the visible, functional part of the artificial tooth

 Dental implants in one form or another have been around for centuries.
 In earlier days, dental implants were crafted from a number of materials, including silver, gold, and even ivory.

 But it wasn’t until the late 1960’s that a Swedish orthopedic surgeon named Per-Ingvar Brånemark discovered osseointegration, a process where bone fuses to a foreign material.
-Since titanium actually absorbs into bone and surrounding tissue, it makes a stable base for the dental restoration that is attached to it.
+Since titanium grows with the bone and surrounding tissue, it makes a stable base for the dental restoration that is attached to it.

 Titanium is also incredibly durable and has been known to last for 20 years or more.
 It is completely safe for use in dental implants because it is judged to be immune to corrosion by all body fluids and tissue, making it completely bio-compatible.

-Dental implants not only replace the tooth—they actually help you maintain your ideal dental health.
+Dental implants not only replace the tooth, but also help you maintain your ideal dental health.
 They eliminate the shifting and movement of surrounding natural teeth.
-Since the titanium implant is firmly secured in the jawbone, it prevents deterioration of the jawbone, a common result of tooth loss.
+Since the titanium implant is firmly secured in the jawbone, it prevents jawbone deterioration, a typical result of tooth loss.

 And, unlike bridges, dental implants are easier on adjacent teeth.
 Since the implant is freestanding, it doesn’t require the support of your natural teeth, reducing excessive wear and tear.

-A dental implant is long lasting, and looks and acts just like a natural tooth.
+A dental implant is long-lasting and looks and acts just like a natural tooth.
 It restores your ability to eat and chew, and since it is a dental prosthetic, it will not decay.
-But it is important to keep up with regular dental cleanings because you can still develop periodontal disease.
+But it is crucial to keep up with regular dental cleanings because you can still develop periodontal disease.

-Are you interested in learning more about amazing dental implants?
+Are you interested in learning more about dental implants?
 If you’re missing teeth and have been considering replacement options, we would be happy to talk to you about dental implants and how they work.
-Please contact our Gasport dental office to arrange a complimentary consultation
+Please get in touch with our Gasport dental office to arrange a complimentary dental implant consultation.